 To qualify for a 504 loan, applicants must be a for-profit company doing business (or propose to) in the United States.
-Click here to view additional eligibility requirements.
-Click here for more information about the SBA 504 Loan Program.
+View additional eligibility requirements

 New Market Tax Credits

 The NMTC Program attracts private capital into low-income communities by permitting individual and corporate investors to receive a tax credit against their federal income tax in exchange for making equity investments in specialized financial intermediaries called Community Development Entities (CDEs).
-For more information, please see the NMTC Program Fact Sheet.
 A detailed overview of the NMTC Program, including information on eligible activities, can also be found in this Introduction to the NMTC Program presentation.

 The EDC and KCMO staff make the final determination of appropriate local incentives for each business.